-ARFID in Children: Understanding Symptoms and Treatment Options
+ARFID in Children: We Explain the Symptoms and Subtypes

 Table of Contents

-Children with ARFID may avoid eating for several possible reasons:
+Instead, children with ARFID often avoid eating for several possible reasons:

 - They are concerned with how foods taste.